RahulSindwani1/ClassNotes/RippleNoteByRahul.md

 [2] CoinJoin: Bitcoin Privacy for the Real World.
 Post on Bitcoin Forum, Aug.
 2013. https://bitcointalk.org/index.php?topic=279249.

 [3] Barber, S., Boyen, X., Shi, E., and Uzun, E. 16th International Conference Financial Cryptography and Data Security.
 2012, ch.
 Bitter to Better — How to Make Bitcoin a Better Currency, pp. 399–414.

 [4] Bissias, G., Ozisik, A. P., Levine, B. N., and Liberatore, M. Sybil-resistant mixing for bitcoin.
 In Proceedings of the 13th Workshop on Privacy in the Electronic Society, WPES ’14, pp. 149–158.

 [5] Bonneau, J., Narayanan, A., Miller, A., Clark, J., Kroll, J. A., and Felten, E. W. Mixcoin: Anonymity for Bitcoin with accountable mixes.
-In Proc. of the 17th International Conference on Financial Cryptography and Data Security, FC’14, Springer
+In Proc. of the 17th International Conference on Financial Cryptography and Data Security, FC’14, Springer.

 [6] Heilman, E., Baldimtsi, F., and Goldberg, S. Blindly signed contracts: Anonymous on-blockchain and offblockchain bitcoin transactions.
 IACR Cryptology ePrint Archive 2016 (2016), 56.

 [7] Ruffing, T., Moreno-Sanchez, P., and Kate, A. CoinShuffle: Practical Decentralized Coin Mixing for Bitcoin.
 Computer Security - ESORICS 2014: 19th European Symposium on Research in Computer Security. pp. 345–364.

 [8] Valenta, L., and Rowan, B. Blindcoin: Blinded, Accountable Mixes for Bitcoin.
 FC 2015 International BITCOIN Workshops Financial Cryptography and Data Security. pp. 112–126.

 [9] ] Ziegeldorf, J. H., Grossmann, F., Henze, M., Inden, N., and Wehrle, K. Coinparty: Secure multi-party mixing of bitcoins.
-In Proceedings of the 5th ACM Conference on Data and Application Security and Privacy (2015), pp. 75–86
+In Proceedings of the 5th ACM Conference on Data and Application Security and Privacy (2015), pp. 75–86.

 [10] Korayem, M., and Crandall, D. J. De-anonymizing users across heterogeneous social computing platforms.
-In ICWSM (2013), E. Kiciman, N. B. Ellison, B. Hogan, P. Resnick, and I. Soboroff, Eds., The AAAI Press
+In ICWSM (2013), E. Kiciman, N. B. Ellison, B. Hogan, P. Resnick, and I. Soboroff, Eds., The AAAI Press.

 [11] Narayanan, A., and Shmatikov, V. De-anonymizing social networks.
 In Proceedings of the 2009 30th IEEE Symposium on Security and Privacy, pp. 173–187.

 [12] Hay, M., Miklau, G., Jensen, D., Towsley, D., and Weis, P. Resisting Structural Re-identification in Anonymized Social Networks.
 Proc.
 VLDB Endow.
 1, 1 (2008), 102–114.

 [13] Mittal, P., Papamanthou, C., and Song, D. X. Preserving Link Privacy in Social Network Based Systems.
 In Network and Distributed System Security 2013.

 [14] Sala, A., Zhao, X., Wilson, C., Zheng, H., and Zhao, B. Y. Sharing graphs using differentially private graph models.
 Proceedings of the 2011 ACM SIGCOMM Conference on Internet Measurement Conference, pp. 81–98.